Perlten/Wtile/README.md

 # Wtile

 ## Bugs:
-When any mod key is pressed another key in keybind will trigger AE + D now i cant trigger Alt+d Gui flicker on Workspace change []
+When any mod key is pressed another key in keybind will trigger AE + D now i cant trigger Alt+d [] Gui flicker on Workspace change []

-If you press Window and then switch quickly between 1-2 2-1 it will write 1 or 2 []
+If you press Window and then switch quickly between 1-2 2-1 it will write 1 or 2 [] For some reason when wtilebar is invisible i cant click some buttoms (task manager order by name) []

 ## Features:
 Switch to last window function [x]